OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-05.md

 ## Amos 5:1

-Hear this word which I am taking up for you as a song of mourning, house of Israel:
+Hear this word, O house of Israel, this lament I raise against you:

 ## Amos 5:2

+> “Fallen is Virgin Israel,
-> “She has fallen, she will not rise again—
+> she shall rise no more.
-> The virgin Israel.
-> She lies unnoticed on her land;
+> She lies forsaken on her land;
-> There is no one to raise her up.”
+> there is no one to lift her up.”

 ## Amos 5:3

-For this is what the Lord God says:
+> For this is what the Sovereign Lord says to Israel:

-> “The city which goes forth a thousand strong
+> “The city that sends out a thousand
-> Will have a hundred left,
+> will have a hundred left,
-> And the one which goes forth a hundred strong
+> and the one that sends out a hundred
-> Will have ten left to the house of Israel.”
+> will have ten left.”

 ## Amos 5:4

 For this is what the Lord says to the house of Israel:

-> “Seek Me so that you may live.
+> “Seek me, and you shall live.

 ## Amos 5:5

-> But do not resort to Bethel,
+> Do not seek Bethel,
-> And do not come to Gilgal,
+> do not go to Gilgal,
-> Nor cross over to Beersheba;
+> and do not cross over to Beersheba;
-> For Gilgal will certainly go into captivity,
+> for Gilgal shall surely go into exile,
-> And Bethel will come to nothing.
+> and Bethel shall be reduced to nothing.”

 ## Amos 5:6

-> Seek the Lord so that you may live,
+> Seek the Lord, and live,
-> Or He will break through like fire, house of Joseph,
+> lest he break out like fire in the house of Joseph,
-> And it will consume with no one to extinguish it for Bethel,
+> and it devour, with none to quench it for Bethel.

 ## Amos 5:7

-> For those who turn justice into wormwood,
+> There are those who turn justice into bitterness
-> And throw righteousness to the earth.”
+> and cast righteousness to the ground.

 ## Amos 5:8

 > He who made the Pleiades and Orion,
-> And changes deep darkness into morning,
+> who turns deep darkness into morning
-> Who also darkens day into night,
+> and darkens day into night,
-> Who calls for the waters of the sea
+> who summons the waters of the sea
-> And pours them out on the surface of the earth,
+> and pours them out over the face of the earth
-> The Lord is His name.
+> — the Lord is his name.

 ## Amos 5:9

-> It is He who makes destruction flash upon the strong,
+> He brings sudden destruction upon the stronghold,
-> So that destruction comes upon the fortress.
+> and ruin comes upon the fortified city.

 ## Amos 5:10

-> They hate one who rebukes in the gate,
+> They hate the one who reproves in the gate
-> And they despise one who speaks with integrity.
+> and despise the one who speaks the truth.

 ## Amos 5:11

-> Therefore because you impose heavy rent on the poor
+> Therefore, because you impose heavy rent on the poor
-> And take a tribute of grain from them,
+> and take a levy of grain from them,
-> Though you have built houses of cut stone,
+> though you have built houses of hewn stone,
-> Yet you will not live in them;
+> you shall not dwell in them;
-> You have planted beautiful vineyards,
+> though you have planted delightful vineyards,
-> Yet you will not drink their wine.
+> you shall not drink their wine.

 ## Amos 5:12

-> For I know your offences are many and your sins are great,
+> For I know how numerous your offenses are and how great your sins.
-> You who are hostile to the righteous and accept bribes,
+> You oppress the righteous, accept bribes,
-> And turn away the poor from justice at the gate.
+> and turn aside the needy in the gate.

 ## Amos 5:13

-> Therefore at such a time the prudent person keeps quiet,
+> Therefore, the prudent keep silent at such a time,
-> Because it is an evil time.
+> for it is an evil time.

 ## Amos 5:14

-> Seek good and not evil, so that you may live;
+> Seek good and not evil, that you may live;
-> And so may the Lord God of armies be with you,
+> and so the Lord God Almighty will be with you,
-> Just as you have said!
+> just as you say.

 ## Amos 5:15

 > Hate evil, love good,
-> And establish justice in the gate!
+> and establish justice in the gate.
-> Perhaps the Lord God of armies
+> Perhaps the Lord God Almighty
-> Will be gracious to the remnant of Joseph.
+> will be gracious to the remnant of Joseph.

 ## Amos 5:16

-Therefore this is what the Lord God of armies,
+Therefore, this is what the Lord, the Lord God Almighty, says:

-> The Lord, says:
-> “There is mourning in all the public squares,
-> And in all the streets they say, ‘Oh no!
-Oh no!’
+> “There will be wailing in all the streets
-> They also call the farmer to mourning
+> and cries of anguish in every public square.
+> The farmers will be called to mourn,
-> And professional mourners to mourning rituals.
+> and the professional mourners to lamentation.

 ## Amos 5:17

-> And in all the vineyards there is mourning,
+> There will be wailing in all the vineyards,
-> Because I will pass through the midst of you,” says the Lord.
+> for I will pass through your midst,” says the Lord.

 ## Amos 5:18

-> Woe to you who are longing for the day of the Lord!
+> Woe to you who long for the day of the Lord!
-> For what purpose will the day of the Lord be to you?
+> Why do you desire the day of the Lord?
-> It will be darkness and not light;
+> It will be darkness, not light.

 ## Amos 5:19

-> As when a person flees from a lion
+> It will be as if a man fled from a lion
-> And a bear meets him,
+> only to meet a bear,
-> Or he goes home, leans with his hand against the wall,
+> or as if he entered his house and leaned his hand on the wall
-> And a snake bites him.
+> only to be bitten by a snake.

 ## Amos 5:20

-> Will the day of the Lord not be darkness instead of light,
+> Will not the day of the Lord be darkness, not
-> Even gloom with no brightness in it?
+> light— pitch-dark, without a glimmer of brightness?

 ## Amos 5:21

-> “I hate, I reject your festivals,
+> “I hate, I despise your festivals;
-> Nor do I delight in your festive assemblies.
+> your assemblies are a stench to me.

 ## Amos 5:22

-> Even though you offer up to Me burnt offerings and your grain offerings,
+> Even though you bring me burnt offerings and grain offerings,
 > I will not accept them.
-> And I will not even look at the peace offerings of your fattened oxen.
+> I will not regard the peace offerings of your fattened animals.

 ## Amos 5:23

-> Take away from Me the noise of your songs;
+> Take away from me the noise of your songs;
-> I will not even listen to the sound of your harps.
+> I will not listen to the melody of your harps.

 ## Amos 5:24

-> But let justice roll out like waters,
+> But let justice roll on like a river,
-> And righteousness like an ever-flowing stream.
+> and righteousness like an ever-flowing stream.

 ## Amos 5:25

-> Did you present Me with sacrifices and grain offerings in the wilderness for forty years, house of Israel?
+> “Did you bring me sacrifices and offerings
+> during the forty years in the wilderness, O house of Israel?

 ## Amos 5:26

-> You also carried along Sikkuth your king and Kiyyun, your images,
+> You have carried Sikkuth your king and Kiyyun your idols,
-> The star of your gods which you made for yourselves.
+> the star of your gods that you made for yourselves.

 ## Amos 5:27

-> Therefore, I will make you go into exile beyond Damascus,” says the Lord, whose name is the God of armies.
+> Therefore I will send you into exile beyond Damascus,”

+says the Lord, whose name is God Almighty.